tonomb/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. it allows you to nest the routs in the app so that you don´t have to had code the whole route.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+    Do you know that message when you create an account on a webpage that says your password need to have a number and an uppercase letter.
+Thats form validation.
+Its checking that what you type matches the specifications.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing. with end to end testing your simulating the users journey in the browser to make sure there are no bug in your code.

 ## Instructions